GraemeMalcolm/ai-stuff/instructions/04-face-detection.md

 5. At the top right of the editor pane, use the **...** button to open the menu and select **Save** to save your changes.
 Then open the menu again and select **Close Editor**.

-    The sample client application will use your Computer Vision service to analyze the following image, taken by a camera in the Northwind Traders store:
+    The sample client application will use your Face service to analyze the following image, taken by a camera in the Northwind Traders store:

     ![An image of a parent using a cellphone camera to take a picture of a child in in a store](./media/store-cam1.jpg)